mikael-ros/slumper/README.md

 Simply visit [slumper.me](https://www.slumper.me) and pick any of the pregenerated books, or add your own.

 ### 🎰 Randomization
 To randomize, simply hit the random button!
+To mark a task as completed, and randomize, press the "tick" button.

 ### ⚙️ Filters
 Select the chapters by checking the boxes
 ### ⏱️ Timer